Truck crashes into central reservation on M40 between Banbury and Gaydon

 A WMAS spokesman said a truck had been in a collision with a tree in the central reservation but no one was seriously hurt or needed to go to hospital.

-Lanes on both sides of the motorway were initially closed but the northbound lane reopened at about 9.50am, leaving the southbound far right lane shut.
+Lanes on both sides of the motorway were initially closed but the southbound lane reopened at about 9.50am, leaving the northbound far right lane shut until 1.25pm.

+The incident has caused long delays for motorists as with one describing the motorway as a ‘car park’ on Twitter.

 Almost Done!